JesuitRobotics2374/Season2025/README.md

 ## 🐚 About the Project
 This code was written for our team's flagship robot for this season's game.
 Our robot is packed with features designed to rule the seas (and the field).

-> _"What’s the difference between our bot and a dolphin?
-Ours can do it better... and it runs on Java."_ 🐬🤖

 *More soon!*

 ---